lwig-wg/terminology/draft-ietf-iotops-7228bis.md

-Class 1 devices are quite constrained in code space and processing capabilities, such that they cannot easily talk to other Internet nodes employing a full protocol stack such as using HTTP, Transport Layer Security (TLS), and related security protocols and XML-based data representations.
+Class 1 devices are quite constrained in code space and processing capabilities, such that they cannot easily talk to other Internet nodes employing a full protocol stack that has not been designed for parsimonious use of resources including code size, such as using original forms of HTTP, Transport Layer Security (TLS) and related security protocols, and XML-based data representations.
 However, they are capable enough to use a protocol stack specifically designed for constrained nodes (such as the Constrained Application Protocol (CoAP) over